Cycling to the university

 Cycle storage and facilities

-The information and maps below show where bicycle storage and parking, secure bike cages, free standing permanent bike pumps, showers and lockers are located on each of the University of Brighton campuses.
+The interactive map below shows where bicycle storage and parking, secure bike cages, free standing permanent bike pumps, showers, lockers, bike repair kits, BTN BikeShare and App-bikes are located on each of the University of Brighton campuses.

 A master key for all secure cycle cages is also available for those travelling between sites on your bike.
 These can be obtained from Cockcroft reception for a £5.00 deposit.